 Since the topological pressure is a key feature of the `thickness' of the trapped set, hence characterizing the intensity of the trapping phenomena, its negativity naturally arises as conditions of various estimates.

-When the dynamic system is hyperbolic (in the sense that $T\mathscr{M}$ restricted to $\Gamma$ splits into three parts: the flow direction, the unstable bundle and the stable bundle) a spectral gap result and a resolvent bound are proved by Nonnenmacher and Zworski\cite[Theorem~3,Theorem~5]{nonnenmacher-zworski2009quantum} for semiclassical Schr\"odinger operators, conditioning on $P_\Gamma(\frac{1}{2})<0$.
+When the dynamical system is hyperbolic (in the sense that $T\mathscr{M}$ restricted to $\Gamma$ splits into three parts: the flow direction, the unstable bundle and the stable bundle) a spectral gap result and a resolvent bound are proved by Nonnenmacher and Zworski\cite[Theorem~3 and~5]{nonnenmacher-zworski2009quantum} for semiclassical Schr\"odinger operators, conditioning on $P_\Gamma(\frac{1}{2})<0$.
 In \cite{burq2010strichartz}, under similar dynamical assumptions, Burq, Guillarmou and Hassell proved a Strichartz estimate for the Schr\"odinger propagator, also conditioning on $P_\Gamma(\frac{1}{2})<0$.
 These results conditioning on $P_\Gamma(\frac{1}{2})<0$ are the major motivation of our current paper.
-Although it has different dynamical assumption, i.e., normally hyperbolic instead of hyperbolic, it still could be considered as a indication that the normally hyperbolic trapping is weak in terms of its affection on the propagation of singularities.
+Although they have different dynamical assumptions, i.e., normally hyperbolic instead of hyperbolic, it still could be considered as an indication that the normally hyperbolic trapping is weak in terms of its effect on the propagation of singularities.

-To illustrate the similarity of analytical aspects of these two types of dynamic systems, we introduce the logarithmic Sobolev order first.
+To illustrate the similarity of analytical aspects of these two types of dynamical systems, we introduce the logarithmic Sobolev order first.
 Let $\la \cdot \ra$ denote $(1+|\cdot|^2)^{1/2}$.
 We use

 as the $s-$order Sobolev norm of $u$, where $\hat{u}$ is the Fourier transform of $u$ and $\xi$ is the dual variable in $\hat{u}$.